 The reason is that as a cosigner, you signed your name to the contract agreeing to pay back those student loans if your spouse can’t pay them for some reason.

-If your spouse dies or is otherwise unable to pay back their loans, the lender will look to you to pay them back.
+If your spouse dies or is otherwise unable to pay back their loans, the lender will look to you to pay your spouse's loans.
 It’s a good reason to think twice about what it means to be a cosigner, before signing on the dotted line.
+This isn't exactly a financial situation you want to be in.

 In most cases, federal student loans don’t require cosigners.
 You’ll only need a cosigner if you’re applying for a PLUS Loan and you have a bad credit history.
 Since most people take out federal student loans first, you’re probably safe if you only have federal loans.

 The private student loan world works a bit differently, however.
-It’s common for private lenders to require a cosigner, especially since most students don’t have a lot of credit history built up yet.
+It’s common for private lenders to require a cosigner, especially since most students don’t have a lot of credit history built up yet or don't have a strong credit score.
 In this case, there may be a good chance you’ll need a cosigner for the student loan.
 If it’s your spouse, they’re also equally liable to pay it back if you’re unable to.

 Did your spouse take out their student loans before or after you got married?